tommyhagvallpulsen/suburban/README.md

 # suburban

-Defining new Focus Areas and the Structure needed for any Suburban area in relation to its States , Societies and Individuals
+Defining new Focus Areas and the Structure needed for any Suburban area in relation to its States , Societies and Individuals Suburban is a Distributed Open Source framework for mankind

 ### What
 - Level 1 - The Focus Areas